 What became clear to me was that my DV-TBI/CTE healing journey did not match the domestic violence public discourse.
-As I came to realize my mother most likely was suffering from CTE years before her death, I was profoundly disheartened to find the scientific, health, mental health, and overall behavioral health systems paying minimal attention to the issue of domestic violence and its correlation to nonconcussive head impacts and progressive neurodegenerative diseases like CTE as well as TBI, Alzheimer’s disease (AD), Parkinson’s disease, and brain illnesses.
+As I came to realize my mother most likely was suffering from CTE years before her death, I was profoundly disheartened to find the scientific, health, behavioral health, and legal system, first-responders, and other providers and stakeholders paying minimal to no attention to the issue of domestic violence and its correlation to head trauma and progressive neurodegenerative diseases like CTE , Alzheimer’s and Parkinson’s disease, and other brain illnesses.
 Yet, this was the reality in my quest to get my mother and family needed answers, resources, support, and help.
 None were available.

-To understand how domestic violence is embedded in our society, we need to embrace all individuals impacted by it, listen with empathy and without judgment, document what they have to say, and act accordingly.
-This includes abusers, like my father, who felt out of control with his anger and cried in front of me fearing he would kill his children and wife.
+To understand how domestic violence is embedded in our society, we need to embrace all individuals impacted by it, listen non-judgmentally and bias-free with cultural humility, empathy, and respect to learn and document what they have to say and act accordingly.
+This includes individuals with histories of abuse, like my father, who felt out of control with his anger and feared he could kill his children and wife or another person.
 He prayed for help to control his rage outbursts.
-I suspect his violence stemmed from DV-TBI/CTE he experienced throughout his childhood, but no one helped him.
+I suspect his violence stemmed from DV-TBI/CTE he experienced throughout his childhood.
+He needed help but no one supported him.

-I am passionate about addressing major social problems in our world, especially those impacting people and pets suffering alone with domestic violence – CTE and TBI.
+I am passionate about addressing major social problems in our world, especially those impacting people and pets suffering alone with domestic violence – TBI and CTE.
 In 2017, I was asked by Sydney Scotia, a brilliant and kind-hearted Director and Producer, and Dr. David Dodick, renowned neurologist, to consider going public with my personal DV-TBI/CTE healing journey to raise global awareness about this unrecognized and silent pandemic.
-After consulting with my confidants and mentors, I decided to whole-heartedly support Sydney with her documentary, This Hits Home.
+I decided to whole-heartedly support Sydney with her documentary, This Hits Home.
 I am honored and humbled to serve as the Protagonist, Associate Producer, and DV-TBI/CTE Expert Consultant for her groundbreaking documentary.
 While filming This Hits Home, it became immediately apparent that we needed to create and launch Pánfila Domestic Violence HOPE Foundation to provide solutions for how we can together address the DV-TBI/CTE pandemic.

 The distribution strategy for This Hits Home and the official launch of Pánfila were severally impacted by the COVID-19 Pandemic like most organizations and projects world-wide.
 It also affected DV victims, survivors, and thrivers.
 The United Nations (UN) Women, UN entity dedicated to gender equality and the empowerment of women, launched the Shadow Pandemic public awareness campaign, focusing on the global increase in domestic violence amid the COVID-19 health crisis.
 The COVID Pandemic brought this issue to the forefront as confinement fosters tension and strain created by security, health, and money worries.
 It increased isolation for individuals living in domestic violence, separating them from the people and resources that can help them.
 While DV reporting was on the rise, health systems were stretched to a breaking point.
 It was catastrophic nightmare for DV victims, survivors, and thrivers.
 We have yet to determine the extent of the damage but emerging data shows an increase in calls to DV helplines in many countries since the outbreak of COVID-19.
 Because some countries diverted resources and efforts to immediately respond to COVID-19 relief, domestic violence survivors and victims are facing limited information, resources, and awareness about support services.
 Most recently, one of the devastating consequences of the revocation of Roe v.
 Wade, by the US Supreme Court, is an increase in domestic violence.